Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 ### **Setup**

 You are using your own repository, both for the lesson and for the assignment.
-If you do the Streamlit portions, these are also to be done within the repository.
+If you do the Streamlit portions, these are also to be done within a second new repository.
 The steps are these:

 1. Create a folder called  `python-assignment11`.
 This should **not** be inside of the `python_homework` folder.
 Change to this directory.
 2. Do a `git init`.